BennyZaBoi/chess-project/README.md

 King class: Same as previous, but also has the boolean "check" member variable and boolean "inCheck" member function to keep track of whether the King is in check.

-Square class: Object which stores its location and a Piece.
+Squares class: Object which stores its location and a Piece.
 Is used to build up the Chessboard class.

 Chessboard class: Contains each of the Squares of the board, and can check whether a particular movement path is clear.